Ambigram: Numbers

 An ambigram of numbers, or numeral ambigram, contains numerical digits, like 1, 2, 3...

 In mathematics, a palindromic number (also known as a numeral palindrome) is a number that remains the same when its digits are reversed through a vertical axis (but not necessarily visually).
 The palindromic numbers containing only 1, 8, and 0, constitute natural numeric ambigrams (visually symmetrical through a mirror).
 Also, because the glyph 2 is graphically the mirror image of 5, it means numbers like 205 or 85128 are natural numeral mirror ambigrams.
 Though not palindromic in the mathematical sense, they read frontward and backward like real ambigrams.

 A strobogrammatic number is a number whose numeral is rotationally symmetric, so that it appears the same when rotated 180 degrees.
 The numeral looks the same right-side up and upside down (e.g., 69, 96, 1001).

 Some dates are natural numeral ambigrams.

 In March 1961, artist Norman Mingo created an upside-down cover for Mad magazine featuring an ambigram of the current year.
 The title says "No matter how you look at it... it's gonna be a Mad year.
 1961, the first upside-down year since 1881."

 Tuesday, 22 February 2022, was a palindrome and ambigram date called "Twosday" because it contained reversible 2 (two).

 Ambigrams of numbers receive most attention in the realm of recreational mathematics.

 Ambigrams with numbers sometimes combine letters and numerical digits.
 Because the number 5 is approximately shaped like the letter S, the number 6 like a lowercase b, the number 9 like the letter g, it is possible to play on these similarities to design ambigrams.
 A good example is the Sochi 2014 (Olympic games) logo where the four glyphs contained in 2014 are exact symmetries of the four letters S, o, i and h, individually.

-Other symbols
+Other uses

 As alphabet letters are glyphs used in the writing systems to express the languages visually, other symbols are also used in the world to code other fields, like the prosigns in the Morse code or the musical notes in music.

 Similarly to the ambigrams of letters, the ambigrams with other symbols are generally visually symmetrical, either point reflective or reflective through an axis.